- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

 Mathematics: Through math, we can understand the probability of a certain card coming up, using permutation and combination to figure out what type of cards there could be.
 There are also many books, videos, MIT courses, and Poker software out there that could teach us how to build those winning strategies.

 Game theory: Figuring out what type of cards could be in the other person’s hands.
-What type of cards do I want to show to my opponent as compared to what I actually have?
+What type of cards do I want to show to my opponent as compared to what I have?
 Game theory teaches us these strategies.
-With the help of game theory, we become unexploitable to our opponents.
+With the help of game theory, we become vulnerable to our opponents.

 Psychology: You have to be mentally strong if you want to win this game.
 In the short run, luck plays a role though.
 When you put money into the pot suppose you have an 80% chance of winning and the second person has a 20% chance but because of luck, the second guy might win the first few times.
 So, you should not be mentally affected by that and remind yourself that in the long run, it will be evened out.